bbauska/Coursera-Bootstrap/readme.md

 Now here, you see that I have this git test repository.

-What I\'m going to do is I\'m going to go to the suppository, and then copy this URL.
+What I&apos;m going to do is I&apos;m going to go to the suppository, and then copy this URL.

-And then I\'ll show you how I can create a copy of the Git repository or clone this online repository into my local computer.
+And then I&apos;ll show you how I can create a copy of the Git repository or clone this online repository into my local computer.

-Let\'s pretend that I am on a different computer, and then we\'ll go to our command line, and then create another repository with that same name.
+Let&apos;s pretend that I am on a different computer, and then we&apos;ll go to our command line, and then create another repository with that same name.

-Going to my command line, I\'m just going to move up and you\'ll see that I have my git-test folder there.
+Going to my command line, I&apos;m just going to move up and you&apos;ll see that I have my git-test folder there.

-I\'m going to create another temporary folder here just to show you that I can clone an online Git repository service in my temporary folder.
+I&apos;m going to create another temporary folder here just to show you that I can clone an online Git repository service in my temporary folder.

 You see that it is empty.

-To review the command, it says git clone and the repository\'s URL.
+To review the command, it says git clone and the repository&apos;s URL.

-Let\'s apply this command and clone the online Git repository.
+Let&apos;s apply this command and clone the online Git repository.

-Pretending that we are on another computer, so I\'m going to say git clone.
+Pretending that we are on another computer, so I&apos;m going to say git clone.

 And then, Paste the URL of my Bitbucket repository here.